secken/secken-nodejs/README.md

 ```

 ### Get Signature
-`getSignature(params [,ignore])`, pass a object type value for `params` and a array type value for `ignore`.
+`getSignature(params [,ignore])`, pass an object type value for `params` and an array type value for `ignore`.
-you can use this function to get a signature string of a params object.
+You can use this function to get the signature string of a params object.

 ```javascript
 var signature = sk.getSignature(params, ['user_ip', 'username']);